 Failure to complete all requirements of a particular course may result in a grade of Incomplete (INC).
-All course work required to fulfill an Incomplete must be completed within one year; an extension of time may be requested from the School of Graduate Studies with the approval of the Nutritional Sciences Graduate Program Director.
-For a full description of the Policy on Incomplete Grades, visit http://gsnb.rutgers.edu/sites/gsnb/files/gsnb\handbook.pdf.
+All course work required to fulfill an Incomplete must be completed within one year.
+An extension of time may be requested from the SGS with the approval of the NSGP Director or Co-Directors.
+For a full description of the Policy on Incomplete Grades, visit https://grad.rutgers.edu/current-students/policies-procedures-students.
 Note that poor grades cannot be removed from the record by retaking the course and obtaining a better grade.